hpi-swa-teaching/PrettyPrettyPrint/packages/PrettyPrettyPrint.package/PPPLiteralNode.class/README.md

-A PPPLiteralNode is the representation of a constant value (saved as a string) in the AST, e.g. "2" or "'string here'" or #symbols.
+A PPPLiteralNode is the representation of a constant value (stored in LiteralNode>>value as a string) in the AST, e.g. "2" or "'string here'" or #symbols.